Matrix representation

-Matrix representation is a method used by a computer language to store matrices of more than one dimension in memory.
+Matrix representation is a method used by a computer language to store column-vector matrices of more than one dimension in memory.

 Fortran and C use different schemes for their native arrays.
 Fortran uses "Column Major", in which all the elements for a given column are stored contiguously in memory.
 C uses "Row Major", which stores all the elements for a given row contiguously in memory.